VirrageS/Przygoda/README.md

 ## Initialize virtualenv and install dependencies
 Now we are installing virtual env to make app work.

-To install virtual env type:
+To install virtual env (pick one which will be working :P):

 	MacBook-Air-Janusz:Przygoda VirrageS$ sudo pip install virtualenv